okta/okta-oidc-js/README.md

 ## Getting Started

-We use Yarn as our node package manager.
+We use Yarn as our node package manager during package development.
 To install Yarn, check out their [install documentation](https://yarnpkg.com/en/docs/install).

 ```bash
 # Clone the repo and navigate to it